DejanJovovic/ExpressDelivery/README.md

-Demo Delivery app.
+React Native/Expo Demo Delivery app.
 Payment needs to be implemented for it to be a complete app.
-Restaurant/Dish data stored in Sanity and displayed on the screen using React Native.
+Restaurant/Dish data stored in Sanity.
 State managed with Redux.
 TalwindCss used for styling the app.
-As well as CurrencyFormatter, Animatable, ReactNativeNavigation etc..
+As well as ReactNativeNavigation, CurrencyFormatter, Animatable etc..